 In this blog, we will examine the role of AI in education and find out whether AI is a threat to tutors or if it will augment the current teaching capacity?

 As a broad definition, AI is a term for machines that can sense their environment, think, learn and respond to their senses to get to their objectives.
 AI, by definition, is a branch of science making and studying machines intended to stimulate the process of human intelligence.
 The main objective of AI is to optimize routine procedures, improve their speed and efficiency.

 The teaching profession is getting more complex by the day.
 Teachers are burdened with more complicated administrative and paperwork tasks.
 According to a recent Microsoft and McKinsey survey, teachers work an average of over 50 hours a week.
 While there is further discouragement for the teaching profession with a talk by some of the industry leaders that emerging technologies such as AI can replace teachers, the good news is that teachers are not going away any time soon.
 The report suggests that the demand for teachers will grow moderately in advanced economies and by as much as 100 percent in economies such as India.

 The real potential of AI coming to fruition will depend on how educators leverage the power of AI to augment teachers in their everyday work by ensuring that the routine and repetitive tasks less consume them.
 The adoption of AI with the idea of augmentation can help solve administrative problems, including curriculum adherence, and automate tasks such as formative assessments.
 In turn, this will help teachers spend more meaningful time with their students and develop new learning opportunities.

 Role of AI in Education

-While in theory, the applicability of AI seems limitless, here are a few real world use cases of where is AI being used for education and delivering transformative outcomes.
+While, in theory, the applicability of AI seems limitless, here are a few real-world use cases of where AI is being used for education and delivering transformative outcomes.

 Role of AI in Virtual Reality (VR) & Augmented Reality (AR) for Immersive Learning